YuunYang/blog/_posts/2018-08-13-infinite-scroll.md

 ### The virtual scrollbar

-We will learn from below about this way
+There are three flavors of virtual scrollbar implementation

-- Object pool — based on “Object Pool” design pattern.
+- **Object pool** —  based on “Object Pool” design pattern.
 A small subset of DOM elements are rendered and reused as the user scrolls down the page;
-- Use, drop and recreate — Recreates the DOM elements each time they are in the viewport, and releases them once they leave;
+- **Use, drop and recreate**  —  Recreates the DOM elements each time they are in the viewport, and releases them once they leave;
-- Just leave the elements — As in infinite scroll, creates the elements as they come into view.
+- **Just add the elements**  —  As in infinite scroll, creates the elements as they come into view.

 {:refdef .codepen title="https://codepen.io/Kfir-Zuberi/pen/ddgoGV"}
 Set the pen
 {: refdef}

-In this way, we easy release the element when it out of viewpoint, it keeps the element as constant count. and (index-1)*height is made by multiplying item-height by item-count. ~~Each element gets an absolute position over the padding layer, and is offset from the top padding according to the element index~~.
-This solution is not very good, because we should add each element a padding attribute, and should change anytime, it is expensive, like that, we could use the blew way.
+Unlike with the infinite scrollbar, with the virtual scrollbar, the scroll’s size is calculated before appending the elements, it keeps the element as constant count. and (index-1)*height is made by multiplying item-height by item-count. ~~Each element gets an absolute position over the padding layer, and is offset from the top padding according to the element index~~.
+This solution is not very good, because we should add each element a padding attribute, and should change anytime, it is expensive, like that, we could use the `Object pool`.

 ## A example from [google][google team]